 What are the parts of the HVAC System?

-- Ducts – Ducts are the channels in which the heated or cooled air passes through.
+- Ducts: Ducts are the channels through which the heated or cooled air passes.
 Pro tip: Get your ducts cleaned every 2 to 5 years in order to keep everything in working condition.
 Visit here for different components of Ducts – Wikipedia

 - Condensing unit- Condenser coil or compressor is part of your air conditioner or heat pump, and it’s usually installed outside your home or property where refrigerant gas is cooled by exchanging heat with outside air.
 This happens when it compresses and condenses refrigerant from a warm gas to a cold liquid.
 At the same time, a fan blows air over the compressor to disperse the heat and cool the refrigerant faster.
 Then, your HVAC system sends the liquid refrigerant through an aluminum or copper line or tube to your evaporator coil.